victorekpo/blockchain-ethers/teknixco/Notes.md

 Deployed the contract to a local network using Hardhat.
 Interacted with the contract by transferring tokens between accounts.
 This should give you a basic working backend for your blockchain network, "Teknixco", running locally.
 When you're ready, we can add a UI on top of this backend.

+To check Balance
+npx hardhat console --network localhost const [deployer] = await ethers.getSigners();
+const balance = await deployer.provider.getBalance(deployer.address);
+console.log("Balance of deployer:", ethers.formatEther(balance));

+Fund the account: If the account has a balance of 0, you'll need to fund it.
+To do this:
+Hardhat comes with a local network that automatically creates some default accounts with pre-funded ETH.
+If you're using that local network, the accounts should already have sufficient funds.
+However, if you're working with a custom account or if the default accounts are not sufficient, you can transfer some ETH from another account or faucet.
+You can also specify an initial balance for your account when starting the local Hardhat network.
+For example, you can start a Hardhat node with pre-funded accounts by specifying an initial balance: npx hardhat node --fork <forked_network_url> --accounts 10 --blocktime 5